Stipend of no more than $3000

 Through the support of the Sodexo Stop Hunger Foundation, Share Our Strength has created a program to involve college-aged Youth Ambassadors in the fight against childhood hunger by working with one of our state No Kid Hungry community partners.

-For the summer program, partners have two (2) Youth Ambassador per location working on initiatives related to Federal Child Nutrition programs (Summer Food Service Program)
+For the summer program, partners have two (2) Youth Ambassadors per location working on initiatives related to Federal Child Nutrition programs (Summer Meals Programs).

-The No Kid Hungry Youth Ambassadors at Children’s Hunger Alliance will be working on a pilot project to make truly open Summer Meals Sites successful.
+The No Kid Hungry Youth Ambassadors at End Hunger CT! will be supporting Blitz events to raise awareness for Summer Meals throughout target communities.

-- The YAs will also support a Columbus-wide Summer Meals Kick-off event and spike events through the course of the summer
+- The YAs will support Spike events throughout the course of the summer to promote the Summer Meals program and increase participation.

 No Kid Hungry seeks enthusiastic, undergraduate college students to join our program as Youth Ambassadors.